-The Modern Slavery Act (MSA) is UK legislation which received Royal Assent in 2015.
+RBS Group, as a major UK financial institution, is committed to support the objectives and requirements of the Modern Slavery Act 2015.
 The serious criminal offences of slavery, servitude, forced or compulsory labour and human trafficking are brought together under one piece of legislation.
 The intention of the MSA is to protect victims, bring perpetrators to justice and provide more effective tools for law enforcement.